StreamAMG/streamamg-sdk-ios/PlayKitReadme.md

 The main function of PlayKit is to play and interact with media provided by Stream AMG and it's partners.

-There are only 4 required elements when requesting media to be played:
+There are only 5 required elements when requesting media to be played:
 * Partner ID
 * Media URL
 * Entry ID
 * KS (where needed)
+* Title (For Youbora analytics)

 you can also pass a 'mediaType' element to force the player into 'live' mode if required - see below